 17. Learn the alterations policy.

 Let’s say you’ve seen a place you love … only the weird paint on the walls has got to go.
-Don’t assume you can just slap on a fresh coat of sage green or Feathr wallpaper once the apartment is yours.
+Don’t assume you can just slap on a fresh coat of sage green or Feather wallpaper once the apartment is yours.

 As Refinery29 explains, most leases require you to obtain express permission from the owner before you make alterations (even seemingly small ones) to the unit.
 Even if you do get the green light from management, you may still have to return the walls to their original shade before you move out.